 How To Navigate in Open Water

-To do so, he’s become an expert with a compass, an essential skill in any sea kayaker’s arsenal.
+To do so, he’s become an expert with a chart and compass, an essential skill in any sea kayaker’s arsenal.
 “It’s all about practice,” he says.
 “That’s how you get better at anything, but it’s especially important with compass work.”
 Strosaker has a few tips to get you started.

 Learn the lingo.
 “Say you’re on one island, looking at another.
 The bearing is the direction from your island to the other, expressed as degrees on your compass,” Strosaker says.
 “For example, the bearing from San Pedro to Two Harbors on Catalina is 200 degrees magnetic.”
 Heading is the compass direction toward which your kayak is pointing, and the course is the actual direction in which your kayak is moving.
 Because of wind drift, currents, and other factors, your course is rarely the same as your heading.